 Reading time: 4 minutes

 Disclaimer: Please note two important points: 1.
 Only 7% of the Indian workforce is white-collar while a staggering 93% is blue-collar.
 The jobs in India series is an assessment of white-collar profession alone.
-2. The data analysed in this article is only reflective of the jobs publicly disclosed and does not take referrals into account.
+2. The data analyzed in this article is only reflective of the jobs publicly disclosed and industry specific recruiter-search on Credait.com.
+This does not take referrals into account.
 On average, referral hiring ranges from 3 – 8% of total on boarding annually.

 Tamil Nadu has the second biggest economy in India.
 As per the state government’s fiscal term policy statement, the economy is expected to be generate in excess of 17.2 Lakh Crores (~ $ 240+ Billion) for year 2019-20.
 There are numerous domestic and international companies that have established bases in Tamil Nadu across all industries, while the prominent 10 sectors include: